U.S. History, PhD

 Education: BA History, Religious Studies, and French, (McGill University, 2014); MA History, (Clemson University, 2016)

 Bio: Alexandra is a PhD candidate in History, with a secondary field in both Women & Gender Studies and Atlantic World.
 Her dissertation, “We Shall Not Be Moved: Highlander Folk School’s Citizenship Campaign from the Cultural Front to the Civil Rights Movement, 1932-1967,” uses Highlander Folk School as a lens to examine the national shift from the labor movement to civil rights.
-In her dissertation, Alexandra demonstrates that, although subliminally different periods, activism of the Civil Rights Movement is rooted in that of the Cultural Front during the New Deal era.
+In her dissertation, Alexandra demonstrates that, although subliminally different periods, activism of the Civil Rights Movement is rooted in that of the labor movement during of the New Deal era.